Q: Can I buy from Great Lakes Flooring?

 Q: Are trim pieces available to match Great Lakes Vinyl Flooring?

-A: Coordinating trim pieces for each Great Lakes Vinyl Flooring product can be purchased from the store where you purchased the product at.
+A: Coordinating trim pieces for each Great Lakes Vinyl Flooring product can be found on the product page on our site or on Menards.com.